-After 14 years of listening, we know what makes a great conversation: start by asking great questions.
+After 15 years of listening, we know what makes a great conversation: to start by asking great questions.
 Once you’ve selected your interview partner for The Great Thanksgiving Listen — whether you’re a student interviewing an elder or looking to spark lively conversation around your Friendsgiving table — you can get ready by reviewing our list of Great Questions or using the Great Questions Generator in the StoryCorps App.
 Here are some of our suggestions for getting a good conversation going:

 GREAT QUESTIONS FOR ANYONE

 • How would you like to be remembered?

 • What has been the happiest moment of your life so far?
 The saddest?

 • Tell me about some traditions that have been passed down through our family.
 When and how did they get started?

 • Where is your mom’s family from?
 Where is your dad’s family from?
 Have you ever been there?
 What was that experience like?

 • Did you have a nickname?
 What was it and how did you get it?
 Does anyone still call you by that nickname?

 • What did you think your life would be like when you were older?

 • Has there ever been a time in your life when you wanted to vote, but were not able to?
 What was that like?